-Fives studies were available using New Zealand white rabbits.
-Copper oxychloride was non irritating to rabbit skin.
-Maximum mean scores for oedema and erythema (24 to 72 h) were 0 and 0.1.
+Study available was performed with 3 rabbits New Zealand.
+Copper oxide was non irritating to rabbit skin.
+Mean scores for oedema and erythema (24 to 72 h) were 0.0.

 4.4.1.4 Comparison with criteria

 A substance shall be classified as irritant in category 2 if in at least 2 of 3 tested animals mean value for erythema/eschar or for oedema is between 2.3 and 4.0 from gradings at 24, 48 and 72 hours after patch removal or, if reactions are delayed, from grades on 3 consecutive days after the onset of skin reactions.
 If inflammation persists to the end of the observation period normally 14 days in at least 2 animals, particularly taking into account alopecia (limited area), hyperkeratosis, hyperplasia, and scaling, substance shall be also considered as irritant.